maurits150/simploo/README.md

 SIMPLOO - The simple lua object-oriented programming library!
 =====

+### This library is still a work in progress.
+Features might not be working as expected!

 #### Introduction

 SIMPLOO is a library designed to integrate object-oriented programming concepts into Lua.